openaps/AndroidAPSdocs/docs/EN/Configuration/MedtrumNano.md

 ### Step 3: Activate patch

 **Before you continue:**
-- Have your Medtrum Nano pump base and and patch ready.
+- Have your Medtrum Nano pump base and and reservoir patch ready.
-- Make sure that AAPS is properly set up and a profile is activated (TODO: Link to profile setup)
+- Make sure that AAPS is properly set up and a [profile is activated](https://androidaps.readthedocs.io/en/latest/Configuration/Config-Builder.html#config-builder-profile).
 - Other devices that can talk to the Medtrum pump are disabled (PDM and Medtrum app)

 #### Activate patch from the Medtrum overview Tab